 Water & Gender

-International Workshop, Pisa January 28-31, 2025
+International Workshop on Water and Gender, Pisa January 28-31, 2025

 Despite advances made through international policy agendas in acknowledging the need to progress towards gender equality in water – and the resulting benefits – large gender inequalities persist in practice.
 In many parts of the world, women remain under-represented in terms of participation at all levels, from institutional bodies that manage national or transboundary waters, to water-related institutions such as governmental water agencies and water utilities, as well as from local water management institutions.